 A biblical worldview is central to our way of life at LBC.
 It’s the foundation for our academics, and it drives how we live, how we work, and how we engage each other.
-In practice, LBC provides several opportunities for students to know and serve God on campus and in the community – weekly chapels and Christian service.
+LBC provides plenty of opportunities for students to know and serve God on campus and in the community, like through our weekly chapels meetings and Christian service.

-Weekly chapel services are the one place and time where the entire LBC community can gather to encourage one another and receive instruction and challenge from the Word of God.
+Weekly chapel services are the one place and time where the entire LBC community in Lancaster can gather to encourage one another and receive instruction and challenge from the Word of God.
 These services are at the core of Lancaster Bible College’s effort to encourage spiritual growth in the life of every student.
-Chapel services are required for all students – both residents and commuters.
-Chapel is held Tuesday, Wednesday and Thursday from 9:10-10 a.m. in the Good Shepherd Chapel.
+Chapel services are required for all traditional undergraduate students – both residents and commuters.
+Chapel is held Tuesday, Wednesday and Thursday from 9:10 to 10 a.m. in the Good Shepherd Chapel.

-The Good Shepherd Chapel, built in 2000-01, is the first dedicated worship facility on the Lancaster Bible College campus.
+The Good Shepherd Chapel, built in 2000 and 2001, is the first dedicated worship facility on the Lancaster Bible College campus.
 The large brick structure is located at the center of our campus and seats 1,600.
-All student chapel services, concerts, conferences, convocation, commencement, and other special services are held here.
+All student chapel services, concerts, conferences, convocation, commencement and other special services are held here.

 Serving is an integral part of the learning process and the journey of the Lancaster Bible College student.
-Service is required each semester for every student at the college in a few different capacities.
-A student receives a pass (P) or fail (F) based on their performance as evaluated the Director of Student Success or their internship/practicum advisor.
+Service is required each semester for every traditional undergraduate student at the college in a few different capacities, like:

 Looking to experience a cross-cultural ministry experience as part of a team?
 Throughout the semester, our Church & Ministry Department offers missions trips in the US and overseas.